CharlesStockman/linuxConfiguration/README.md

 * installAll			--> Installs all the software using the correct package manager for each.
 * search 			--> search for a package based on the string entered

+### Step 3 Create the Configuration File and parse the configuratin which will convet all the data to environemntal variables that will be used by the script.
 ##### Modify the JON File
 * cd ../configuration
 * ansible-playbook createDescription.yaml			--> Create a direcotry and copy description.json into it